 1for49

-Revenue-linked source
+Activity-linked source

-eeteel Revenue Pool
+eeteel Distribution Pool

 Universal intake layer

-Claim-Ready Holders
+Claim-Ready Participants

 Claim path

-Shareholders participate only after assets enter the pool and only through the normal stake and claim rules.
+Participants can claim only after assets enter the pool and only through the normal stake and claim rules.

 Economic thesis